HomeSpan/HomeSpan/docs/Reference.md

     1. `void f(const char *buf)`, or
     1. `void f(const char *buf, void *obj)`
   * *userObject* is a pointer to an arbitrary object HomeSpan passes to the function *f* as the second argument when the second form of *f* is used.
 Note it is an error to include *userObject* when the first form of *f* is used, and it is similarly an error to exclude *userObject* when the second form of *f* is used
+  * tip: the first form of *f* is internally declared as a `std::function<const char *buf>`.
+This allows the user to optionally define *f* as an inline lamba-function *with variable capture* (other HomeSpan callbacks, including the second form of *f* above, allow for lambda functions, but *without* any variable capture)

 To invoke your custom command from the CLI, preface the single-letter name *c* with '@'.
 This allows HomeSpan to distinguish user-defined commands from its built-in commands.
 For example,